Date of Last Update

 In cases of dispute about whether an organization has a legitimate affiliation with the University, the final decision will rest with the Vice President for Development or the Director of Development Services as the Vice President’s designee.

 - Other colleges and universities seeking the location of alumni with degrees from both Grand Valley State University and the requesting institution

 - Law enforcement agencies and student loan agencies

 - Agencies that assist Development Services in locating Grand Valley State University’s alumni

-Any other requests will be forwarded to that person whose information is sought so that he/she can decide whether or not to contact the requestor.
+Any other requests will be forwarded to that person whose information is sought so that they can decide whether or not to contact the requestor.
 No information will be released for those records coded “No Contact” indicating the alumnus or alumna has requested no university contact.
 The same rule will apply to records coded Confidential.

 All requests for information from members of the media must be referred to University Communications.